hashgraph/hedera-mirror-node/docs/troubleshooting.md

     -   There is no immediate fix.
 Bring to team's attention immediately (during reasonable hours, otherwise next morning).

--   `File could not be verified by more than 2/3 of nodes` This can happen if
+-   `File could not be verified by at least 1/3 of nodes` This can happen if

     1. Some mainnet nodes are still in the process of uploading their signatures for the latest file (benign case).